 If you’re getting frustrated with training your Alaskan Klee Kai, try to make the training scenario easier for your dog and reward his “good tries.”
-Don’t expect perfection right away and keep training sessions limited to just one to five minutes.
-If you’re getting frustrated, you can easily spook these little dogs and make them unwilling to train with you tomorrow!
+Don’t expect perfection right away, and keep training sessions limited to just 1 to 5 minutes.
+If you’re getting frustrated, you can easily spook these little dogs and make them unwilling to train with you tomorrow.

 Common Health Problems

 The Alaskan Klee Kai is a relatively healthy dog breed, probably due to its mixed-breed heritage.
-That’s good, since rare breeds often end up quite inbred because there just aren’t many potential breeders around.
+Rare breeds often end up quite inbred because there just aren’t many potential breeders around.

 Like with many small dogs, the Alaskan Klee Kai is vulnerable to luxating patellas.
 They can also suffer from heart conditions, liver shunt, and cataracts.
 Some of these problems are best avoided by finding a good breeder and ensuring that they do appropriate health testing.
 Once your dog is already in your home, you can ensure she lives a long and healthy life by focusing on keeping her well-exercised and feeding her high-quality food.